 Urban Development/ Good Neighbor Program

-GSA facilities are located in more than 2,000 communities nationwide, from the smallest rural towns to the largest metropolitan cities.
-These include a wide range of federal workplaces, from courthouses and large multi-tenant office buildings to remote border stations and local IRS offices.
+GSA facilities are located in more than 2,000 communities nationwide, from the smallest rural towns to the largest metropolitan areas.
+These include a wide range of Federal workplaces, from courthouses and large multi-tenant office buildings to remote border stations and local IRS offices.

-As a federal agency, GSA has the responsibility to meet these federal agency space in ways that also advance local community development goals.
-This responsibility derives from legal mandates, including federal laws and executive orders, as well as sound business practices.
-In short, when we meet federal space needs in ways that support community goals, we make more efficient use of scarce federal dollars and bring multiple returns to the federal government and the public.
+As a Federal agency, GSA has the responsibility to meet these Federal agency space requirements in ways that also advance local community development goals.
+This responsibility derives from legal mandates, including Federal laws and executive orders, as well as sound business practices.
+In short, when we meet Federal space needs in ways that support community goals, we make more efficient use of scarce Federal dollars and bring multiple returns to the Federal Government and the public.